About this task

 - Save your changes so that they are committed to your local repository.

-by asynchronization between your local Git repository and the server.
+possible errors caused by asynchronization between your local Git repository and

 For more information, see Updating a local branch.

-OK to close the editor windows and proceed with the
+Click OK to close the editor windows and

-box pops up to indicate the push progress.
-You can:
+seconds, a dialog box pops up to indicate the push progress.
+You

 - Click Run in Background to close this dialog box to keep the progress information shown only at the lower right corner.